Chevrolet Camaro: Fourth generation (1993–2002)

 The fourth-generation Camaro debuted in 1993 on an updated F-body platform.
 It retained the same characteristics since its introduction in 1967: a coupé body style with 2+2 seating (with an optional T-top roof) or convertible (reintroduced in 1994), rear-wheel drive, pushrod 6-cylinder, and V8 engines.
-The standard engine from 1993 through 1995 was a 3.4 L V6, then a 3.8 L V6 was introduced in 1995.
+The standard engine from 1993 through 1995 was a 3.4 L V6; a 3.8 L V6 was introduced in 1995.
 A 350 MPFI (LT1) Small Block V-8 engine, which was introduced in the Corvette in 1992, was standard in the Z28.
 Optional equipment included all-speed traction control and a new six-speed T-56 manual transmission; the 4L60E 4-speed automatic transmission was standard on the Z28.
 The automatic transmission was optional on the V6 models, which came with a 5-speed manual.
 Anti-lock brakes were standard equipment on all Camaros.

 A limited quantity of the SS version (1996-1997) came with the 330 hp LT4 small block engine from the Corvette, although most were equipped with the 275 hp LT1 version.
-The 1997 model year included a revised interior, and the 1998 models included exterior styling changes and a switch to GM's aluminum block LS1 used in the Corvette C5.
+The 1997 model included a revised interior, and the 1998 models included exterior styling changes and a switch to GM's aluminum block LS1 used in the Corvette C5.
 In 1998, the 5.7 L LS1 was the first all-aluminum engine offered in a Camaro since the 1969 ZL-1 and was rated at 305 hp.
 The SS versions (1998-2002) received slightly improved exhaust and intake systems, bigger wheels and tires, a slightly revised suspension for improved handling and grip while retaining ride comfort, an arc-shaped rear wing for downforce, and different gearing ratios for faster acceleration, over the Z28 models.
-Chevrolet offered a 35th-anniversary edition for the 2002 model year.
+Chevrolet offered a 35th anniversary edition for the 2002 model year.

 Production of the F-Body platform was discontinued due to slowing sales, a deteriorating market for sports coupés, and plant overcapacity, but an entirely new platform went on sale in 2009.
-The B4C Special Service Package for police agencies was carried over from the third-generation and marketed between 1993 and 2002.
+The B4C Special Service Package for police agencies was carried over from the third generation and was marketed between 1993 and 2002.